-The latest jobs on offer from The Edinburgh Guarantee are available to view now, or here:
+The latest jobs on offer from The Edinburgh Guarantee are available to view now, or you can see them here:

 The Edinburgh Guarantee new website provides the opportunity for young people to register for job alerts and apply online.